aderoos3/python-challenge/README.md

 Overall, this challenge has shows that feedback can be very helpful.

 Additionally, the instructor didn't have time to show up pushing and committing things to github.
 After a lot of searching I realized I had a security problem, but couldn't fully fix it.
 So, I uploaded the files.
+Hopefully, the upload is correct so all the paths in the code are correct.
+When I did them on my computer they worked.